On Post-Selection Inference in A/B Tests

 For CMLE, a z-score threshold of 1.96 was used (comparable to 5\% p-value threshold).
-We first compute its confidence interval using inverted conditional Hypothesis testing, and its width to infer an equivalent variance.
-For Unadjusted, RwES and TARwES since we simply took $\sigma^2/N$ as variance we don't need to report variance reduction rate (they are 1).
-In all cases, we selected SNR to make 10\% to 15\% $p-$values less than 0.1 and 6\% to 8\% less than 0.01, to match with the selection rate we observed in real experiments.
+We first compute its confidence interval using inverted conditional hypothesis testing, and its width to infer an equivalent variance.
+For Unadjusted, RwES and TARwES, since we simply took $\sigma^2/N$ as variance we don't need to report variance reduction rate (they are 1).
+In all cases, we selected SNR to make 10\% to 15\% $p-$values less than 0.1 and 6\% to 8\% less than 0.01, in an attempt to match with the selection rate we observed in real experiments.
 All RMSE numbers are scaled with the unit of $0.1$ for easier comparison.
-All SNR numbers are with respect to 1 million sample size (SNR = 1E6$\times\tau^2/\sigma^2$).
+All SNR numbers are computed with 1 million sample size (SNR = 1E6$\times\tau^2/\sigma^2$).
 In each study, we also implemented the theoretical conditional mean and variance to show or approximate the best possible results assuming we do know the true oracle prior distribution.